Chart Color Schemes

 Crystal Brook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Crystal Brook (SA) statistical area (Lv2) is around 1,607.
-This figure represents an increase of 70 people since the 2021 Census, which reported a population of 1,537.
-The change is inferred from AreaSearch's estimation of the resident population at 1,553 in June 2024, based on the latest ERP data release by the ABS, along with an additional 31 validated new addresses since the Census date.
-This results in a population density ratio of 8.3 persons per square kilometer.
-The Crystal Brook (SA) (SA2) saw a growth rate of 4.6% between the 2021 Census and November 2025, exceeding the SA3 area's growth rate of 4.3%.
-Interstate migration was the primary driver of population gains during this period.
+As of Feb 2026, the estimated population of the suburb of Crystal Brook (SA) is around 1,606.
+This reflects an increase of 69 people since the 2021 Census, which reported a population of 1,537 people.
+The change was inferred from AreaSearch's estimation of the resident population at 1,553 following examination of the latest ERP data release by the ABS in June 2024, and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8.3 persons per square kilometer.
+The suburb's growth rate of 4.5% since the 2021 census exceeded the SA3 area's growth rate of 4.4%.
+Population growth for the area was primarily driven by interstate migration.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-According to these projections, the Crystal Brook (SA) (SA2) is expected to grow by 46 persons to reach a total population of around 1,653 by 2041, reflecting an increase of approximately 0.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, the area is expected to grow by 48 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.9% in total over the 17 years.

 Frequently Asked Questions - Population